ClementNerma/Rave/docs/master.md

 }
 ```

 Let's introduce a few new concepts here.
 First of all, the `Type` type obviously refers to a type.
-The `pln<T>` wrapper indicates this is a plain value, meaning it is predictable right at build time.
-So, `pln<Type>` is a plain `Type` value - a predictable type.
+The `lit<T>` wrapper indicates this is a literal value, meaning it is predictable right at build time.
+So, `lit<Type>` is a literal `Type` value - a predictable type.

 The `instanceof` keyword is the _typechecking operator_: it checks if the given value is an instance of the provided type or of one of its sub-types.
 If we want to check if a value's type implements a specific type for example, we will have to check using the `typeof` operator like `(typeof value) implements Stringifyable` - the same keyword than for templates.